-Did you know that Popcorns from May 2018 and earlier can be easily ugraded to current firmware v1.1 offering manual callibration mode to
+Did you know that Popcorns from May 2018 and earlier can be easily upgraded to current firmware v1.1 offering manual calibration mode to

 V/Oct Tuner mode in firmware v1.0

 The V/Oct Tuner mode on Popcorns with v1.0 firmware is intended to help you to tune your oscillator volt per octave scaling trimmer.
-When Popcorn boots into the boot menu (holding down FN button while power up) the V/Oct Tuner mode is accessed by pressing STEP button number 8.
+When Popcorn boots into the boot menu (holding down FN button during the power-up) the V/Oct Tuner mode is accessed by pressing STEP button number 8.

-Now the Popcorn is in a measurement mode.
-It sets 1 volt, 2 volt and 3 volts at the CV output and measures the frequency of an oscillator at the TRIG B input.
+Now the Popcorn is in the measurement mode.
+It sets 1 volt, 2 volts, and 3 volts at the CV output and measures the frequency of an oscillator at the TRIG B input.
 By increasing the output voltage always by 1 volt the measured frequency at the TRIG B should double each time 1 volt is added.

 To start measuring connect the CV OUT to the V/Oct input of your oscillator.
 Connect the output of your oscillator (preferable square wave) to the TRIG B input.
-Now the Step Leds show you whether you are above or below the propper V/Oct tuning range.
-The goal is to have only step 5 lighten up and all the 6 leds by the TRIG inputs turn into GREEN color (otherwise they are RED).
-At this state the V/Oct scaling of your oscillator should be correct.
+Now the Step Leds show you whether you are above or below the proper V/Oct tuning range.
+The goal is to have only step 5 lighten up and all the 6 LEDs by the TRIG inputs turn into GREEN color (otherwise they are RED).
+At this state, the V/Oct scaling of your oscillator should be correct.

 Note: the measurement precision tolerance is not proportional to the absolute frequency.
 Therefore we think it is easier to make coarse trimming at frequencies above 400Hz and make the fine trimming in the bass region – above 80Hz because the precision of the frequency counter in the bass region is much higher.